I always thought I knew how to paint stripes.

 And just in case you have a wall that’s calling for stripes….here’s what I learned along the way.

-Here’s my top five tips for painting stripes.
+Here are my top five tips for painting stripes.

 Read this before starting any stripe project.